CeGRIB/P_falciparum_WGS/README.md

 # ANALYSIS PIPELINE

 ## Quality control (Using FastQC)
-We used this to get the detailed report of the sequence reads: \n
+We used this to get the detailed report of the sequence reads: \
   a.
-Quality Assessment\n
+Quality Assessment\
   b.
 Detection of Adapter Sequences
   c.
 Base Composition Analysis
   d.
 Sequence Duplication Levels